 Ahmed Bican Yazıcıoğlu, Dürr-i meknûn.
 Kritische Edition mit Kommentar.
 Laban Kaptein (Hg.)

-This is the first critical text edition with commentary of Dürr-i Meknûn, “The Hidden Pearl”, the Turkish cosmography traditionally attributed to the famous dervish Ahmed Bican Yazıcıoğlu.
+This is the first critical text edition with commentary of Durr-i meknun (Dürr-i Meknûn, “The Hidden Pearl”), the Turkish cosmography traditionally attributed to the famous dervish Ahmed Bican Yazıcıoğlu.

 Click here for sample pages.

-Arguably the first academic monograph in history with professional Arabic typography and design page layout with advanced software that does ample justice to the calligraphic variations in the Ottoman script, the book also sets a new standard for academic publishing using computer-aided Arabic typography.
+Arguably the first academic monograph in history with professional Arabic typography and design page layout with advanced software that does ample justice to the calligraphic variations in the Ottoman script, this edition of the Dürr-i Meknûn also sets a new standard for academic publishing using computer-aided Arabic typography.

 This 15th century work is essential for researchers of early Ottoman culture and language.
 In addition, it is a treasure trove of exceptional material, such as deer worship among the Ottomans, and a graphic tale about the Flood.
 Ken‘an, one of the sons of Nuh (Noah), refusing to join his father in the Ark, tried to survive the Flood in a kind of diving bell.
 He was punished by God for this disobedience with a supernatural bladder infection and drowned in his own urine inside his own contraption.